sematext/docs/docs/logs/rsyslog.md

     application-level acknowledgments

-Again, with all these protocols, you can either authenticate with your Logsene application token, or by [registering your public IP](authorizing-ips-for-syslog).
+Again, with all these protocols, you can either authenticate with your Logs App token, or by [registering your public IP](authorizing-ips-for-syslog).

 #### Requirements